fossasia/badgeyay/README.md

       sudo -H pip3 install -r api/requirements.txt

-  The following error was found when the command was executed.
+  > The following error was found while trying to install the package.Module named 'setuptools'could not be found.

   Command "python setup.py egg_info" failed with error code 1 in /tmp/pip-build-yn0ryw7t/alembic/

+  The error was mitigated using the following code.

+       sudo apt-get install python3-setuptools

+  > It failed building the wheel while trying to invoke the pillow package using the following command.

+       sudo -H pip3 install -r api/requirements.txt

+  The error was corrected using the following command.

+    sudo -H pip3 install -r api/requirements.txt --no-cache-dir